All-Hands-AI/openhands-resolver/README.md

-# OpenHands Github Backlog Resolver 🙌
+# OpenHands Github Issue Resolver 🙌

-Do you have a bunch of open github issues that need to be resolved but no time to do it?
+Do you have a github issue that needs to be resolved but no time to do it?
 What about asking an AI agent to do it for you instead?

-This tool allows you to do just that, point towards a github repository, and you can use open-source AI agents based on [OpenHands](https://github.com/all-hands-ai/openhands) to attempt to resolve issues for you.
+This tool allows you to do just that - point it towards a github issue, and you can use open-source AI agents based on [OpenHands](https://github.com/all-hands-ai/openhands) to attempt to resolve it for you.

 It's quite simple to get setup, just follow the instructions below.